alantang888/prometheus-downsampler/README.md

 Use with another Prometheus for store the downsampled data.
 For we, we set the long term Prometheus retention to 2 years (Still testing).

 This program only output a text file on K8S empty dir.
 Then use a nginx in same pod to expose the output to long-term Prometheus.
 And need to set `honor_labels: true` inside long term Prometheus scrape job.
-Otherwise some label conflict will renamed.
+Otherwise some conflicted labels will be renamed.

 ![Downsampler with 2 Prometheus](https://github.com/alantang888/prometheus-downsampler/blob/master/other_resource/Prometheus_Downsampler_Solution.png)